Zero-carbon city

 Most cities throughout the world burn coal, oil or gas as a source of energy, resulting in the release of carbon dioxide into the atmosphere, a key greenhouse gas.
 The development of cities is therefore intimately linked to the causes and impacts of climate change.
 As of 2019, cities accounted for two thirds of all energy consumption and generated 70% of energy-related greenhouse gas emissions.
 Over 50% of the people in the world currently live in cities, a proportion that is projected to rise to 70% by 2050, and almost 80% by 2080.

 Urban development focused on lowering carbon is seen as an inevitable trend for sustainability in urban spaces.
 Underlying goals include avoiding harm to the planet and countering the impacts of climate change.
 As of 2022, over 1000 cities worldwide have undertaken steps to transition in response to climate change as part of the Cities Race to Zero campaign, one part of a larger United Nations Race to Zero campaign.
-Among them are 25 mega-cities including Rio de Janeiro, New York, Paris, Oslo, Mexico City, Melbourne, London, Milan, Cape Town, Buenos Aires, Caracas, Copenhagen, Vancouver and Hong Kong.
+Among them are cities including Rio de Janeiro, New York, Paris, Oslo, Mexico City, Melbourne, London, Milan, Cape Town, Buenos Aires, Caracas, Copenhagen, Vancouver and Hong Kong.
 In the United States, more than 100 cities have pledged to become carbon neutral.

 An established modern city attempting to achieve net-zero status needs to assess seven key provisioning systems, for energy, transportation-communications, food, construction materials, water, green infrastructure, and waste-management.
 Strategies for reaching net zero include developing renewable energy supplies, reducing energy and resource use through better urban design and lifestyle changes, reducing waste, and creating green spaces and carbon sinks to remove carbon from the atmosphere.
 Approaches to sustainable urban planning of zero carbon cities increasingly emphasize the use of locally sourced food, energy, and renewable resources.

 Some city planners have designed zero-carbon cities from scratch, instead of using and adapting established cities.
 This gives city planners greater control over all aspects of city design and how each city can contribute to being without carbon emissions.
 Such design enables the city to benefit from economies of scale and from construction options that might not be feasible in a city with existing structures.
 Such zero-carbon cities maintain optimal living conditions and economic development while eliminating environmental impact.